erikberglund/ProfileManagerKeyExtractor/README.md

 xsanKnobSets
 ```

-Then, use the `-k/--knobset` flag followed by a KnobSet from the list to print it's payload key and information.
+Then, use the `-k/--knobset` flag followed by a KnobSet from the list to print it's payload keys and information.

 ```console
 $ ./profileManagerKeyExtractor.py -k calDavKnobSets